Quinoa Tabbouleh Salad (Gluten-Free & Vegan)

 Ingredients

-• 1 cup dry quinoa, rinsed if needed
+• 1 cup dry quinoa, pre-rinse to remove bitterness

 • 2 cups water